Na-na-na-na-na-na-na-na THEME SONGS!1 of 12

 From it’s thumping backbeat, to Freddie Mercury’s chants of “FLASH!
 Ahhhh ahhhhh!” to Brian May’s signature harmonic riffs, every aspect of this song is totally unexpected, a little bit silly, and wildly outlandish – just like the movie that it was written for.

 Lynda Carter’s classic turn (see what we did there?) as the Amazonian warrior Wonder Woman isn’t quite as all-encompassing as her Justice League compatriot Batman’s became just a few years prior, but its dancy rhythms, disco instrumentation, and incredible urgency have left it stuck in the minds of fans for decades

-The recent Batman v Superman: Dawn of Justice introduced a new orchestral theme for the heroine as well, consisting of wild, almost shrieking strings and pounding drums that evoke the warrior’s spirit of the Amazons.
+Batman v Superman: Dawn of Justice introduced a new orchestral theme for the heroine as well, consisting of wild, almost shrieking strings and pounding drums that evoke the warrior’s spirit of the Amazons.